manuelbb-upb/Compromise.jl/docs/src/mop.md

 !!! note
     All evaluation and differentiation methods that you see below should always return `nothing`, **unless** you want to stop early.
-    Then return something else, for example a string.

 Evaluation of nonlinear objective functions requires the following method: